alvinng4/Gravity-Simulator/README.md

 This is a student project developed for learning purpose.
 Other packages such as REBOUND are recommended for more functionality.

+Features:
 * Ten integrators including WHFast and IAS15
-* Barnes-Hut algorithm (prototype) is available
+* Barnes-Hut algorithm
-* API (prototype) is available
+* GravitySimulator API (prototype)
-* CUDA implementation in calculating the acceleration function
+* CUDA implementation for the pairwise acceleration function
+* Multiple sample projects

 <img src="./examples/media/solar_plus_3d.gif" alt="Image" width="300">
 <img src="./examples/media/asteroid_belt_added_star_2.gif" alt="Image" width="300">